Accessibility at the

 For on-water programs, we provide waterproof walkie-talkies to support communication for participants who are Deaf or hard of hearing.
 These allow for clear, reliable communication between participants and staff while on the water.

-Lift Access: A lift is available to reach the second floor of our Wheelhouse building.
+A lift is available to reach the second floor of the Wheelhouse building.

 Restrooms & Showers